CMDBrew/adminterface/docs/General-Configurations.md

   - Available Options: `left`, or `right`

 ## Theme
-You can update the theme of your application by updating the [Bootstrap] variables.
+You can update the theme of your application by overwriting the [Bootstrap] variables.
 See https://github.com/twbs/bootstrap/blob/v5.0.1/scss/_variables.scss.
-In additional to bootstrap, we also have our own variables in [_variables.scss] and vendor specific variables inside the vendor stylesheets:
+In additional to bootstrap, we also have our own variables in [_variables.scss](../app/assets/stylesheets/active_admin_bootstrap/meta/_variables.scss) and vendor specific variables inside the [`app/assets/stylesheets/active_admin_bootstrap/vendors`](../app/assets/stylesheets/active_admin_bootstrap/vendors) folder:
-- [_flatpickr.scss]
-- [_trix_editor.scss]

 ## Pro Tips
 ### Loading Configs From YAML files